 Charles Darwin suggested few animals have played such an important part in history of the world, as have these “lowly organized creatures.”1

 What, exactly, does he mean by lowly?
 A pun on the fact that they are beneath our feet?
 (Herein, I shall substitute “small,” less pejoration).
 It is important we define the terms, otherwise anything could be lowly, small.

 By “small,” I mean—likely as did Darwin—not grandiose.
-Simply constructed, small is something mostly inconsequential to its environs, yet, in the right conditions, demonstrates a surprising greatness.
-And by “greatness,” I mean power.
+Simply constructed, small is something mostly inconsequential to its environs, yet, in the right conditions, demonstrates surprising greatness.
+And by “greatness,” I mean presence.
+(What is presence?)

 Imagine a small, circular clay disc.
 Handmade, the size of a penny.
 Small and simple.
 Perhaps precious to its owner but invisible otherwise.